 The opportunity to clerk for a United States District Judge provided insight into federal practice and procedure, which benefits my clients in federal proceedings.
 Before entering law school, I was a journalist, giving me experience with factual investigations and working against deadlines.

-I see the management and storage of electronic information—particularly emails, texts and social media—as key to litigation.
+I see the management and storage of electronic information—particularly emails, texts and social media—as a key to litigation.
 Everyone must recognize that their handheld devices can contain critical evidence.
 Therefore, it is best to craft proper policies for data encryption and data deletion as well as social media use.
 Given this flood of available information, attorneys also must utilize analytics and other technology to cut through the noise and deliver results in the most efficient manner for clients.